catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

     # Fetch available metadata
     metadata = converter.get_metadata()

-    # Create the in-memory NWBFile object and retrieve a default configuration
+    # Create the in-memory NWBFile object and retrieve a default configuration for the backend
-    backend="hdf5"

     nwbfile = converter.create_nwbfile(metadata=metadata)
     backend_configuration = converter.get_default_backend_configuration(
         nwbfile=nwbfile,
-        backend=backend,
+        backend="hdf5",
     )

     # Make any modifications to the configuration in this step, for example...